A supplementation plan is not about taking random products. It's about aligned nutrition, training, and goals.

 Magnesium

-It contributes to normal muscle function and normal energy metabolism.
+Contributes to normal muscle function and normal energy metabolism.

-Practical example (for guidance only)
+Practical example (indicative)

-- Tomorrow:balanced diet
+- Morning: balanced diet

-- Post-workout:Montber Whey protein
+- Post-workout: Montber Whey protein

-- Daily:creatine (3 g)
+- Daily: creatine (3 g)

-Objective 2: Weight definition and control
+Goal 2: Definition and weight control

 Nutritional basis

-- Moderate calorie deficit
+- Moderate caloric deficit

 - High protein intake